atalaybektas/parallel-programming-PostgreSql-config-performance/README.md

-PostgreSQL Performance Analysis: Optimized vs. Misconfigured Setups In this project, a performance analysis of the PostgreSQL database was conducted by comparing optimized and misconfigured configurations.
-The study examined how different PostgreSQL configuration settings affect the execution of parallel queries using threads, as well as their impact on system resource utilization.
+# PostgreSQL Performance Analysis: Optimized vs. Misconfigured Setups

+This project presents a performance analysis of the PostgreSQL database by comparing **optimized** and **misconfigured** configurations.
+The study investigates how various PostgreSQL configuration parameters influence:

+- The execution of **parallel queries** using Python threads
+- **CPU and memory utilization** during query processing

-The experiments aimed to evaluate the efficiency of configuration parameters in supporting multi-threaded operations and ensuring optimal use of CPU and memory resources during parallel query execution.
+The goal is to evaluate the efficiency of configuration settings in enabling multi-threaded operations and ensuring effective system resource usage.

-Tools & Technologies
+## 🛠 Tools & Technologies
-Oracle VirtualBox

-Ubuntu 22.04 LTS

-PostgreSQL 17

-Python (concurrent.futures, psutil)

-Linux command-line tools (top, htop)
+- **Oracle VirtualBox** – for creating isolated virtual environments
+- **Ubuntu 22.04 LTS** – as the operating system on virtual machines
+- **PostgreSQL 17** – the database system under test
+- **Python** – using `concurrent.futures` for threading and `psutil` for resource monitoring
+- **Linux utilities** – `top` and `htop` for real-time system performance tracking

+##  Summary

+Two virtual servers with identical hardware specs (8 GB RAM, 4 CPU cores) were used:
+- One with **optimized PostgreSQL configuration**
+- One with **intentionally misconfigured parameters**

+A set of parallel query executions was run on each setup, and performance metrics were collected and compared to highlight the impact of configuration quality.

+---